 Launch Taranaki is a business investment network established to encourage and enable the development and success of innovative entrepreneurs in the Taranaki region.
 The network is one of New Zealand’s newest angel networks formed in 2016 and has a small but very experienced membership base.

-MIG Angels are one of New Zealand’s more experienced angel investment groups managed by Palmerston North’s BCC.
+MIG Angels are one of New Zealand’s more experienced angel investment groups managed by Palmerston North’s The Factory.
 MIG Angels have invested more than $8m in over 20 companies in the last decade.
 MIG have also raised two funds to invest alongside MIG members.
 The companies that MIG invests in are high-growth from seed stage onwards, with a particular interest in agri-tech.

 Nelson Angels is a Nelson-based group of angel investors interested in funding start-up companies in New Zealand, with an emphasis on the Nelson/Tasman region.
 Nelson Angels is one of the country’s founding angel networks with a core of experienced investors who have a slight preference for cleantech, life sciences and agritech (hardware and software) deals.
 That said, like all angels what matters most is great deals lead by inspirational founders.